 If your nematode infestation is a serious one, think about a natural method of control that involves planting marigolds.
 This is a slightly long-term approach because it requires you to grow the marigolds first but it is effective.

-Southern Cone Marigold (Tagetes minuta), also known as Stinking Roger is a variety that works very well for this technique.
-Simply dig the mature marigolds into the soil and keep the soil moist for around three weeks.
+You can either sow marigold seeds like these or simply dig mature marigolds into the soil and keep the soil moist for around three weeks.
 Do not allow the soil to dry out.
 During this time, the marigolds will release plant gases that work to kill off the nematodes.

 This natural method is highly effective and well worth the effort to control a nematode infestation using organic gardening techniques.